mirego/trikot/trikot-swift-extensions-plugin/README.md

     MyExtension.swift
 ```

-Sub-modules are supported via subdirectories:
+Sub-modules are supported via subdirectories one level deep.
+Each first-level subdirectory of `swift-extensions/` becomes its own module key:

 ```
 trikot-mymodule/